sahbic/menu-generator/README.md

 # The Menu Generator

-The Menu Generator aims to be smart recipe book that allows you to generate Menus for next days or week, using custom selection criteria.
+The Menu Generator aims to be smart recipe book that allows you to generate menus for next days or week, using custom selection criterias.

 Work in Progress